What to do in Kotor: the Most Picturesque Town in Montenegro

 City wall in Old town Kotor with fortifications seen hanging on a steep 🗻 with a castle on the top

 Insider tip.
 It is important to understand is that there are 2 parts to the city wall walks: the lower city walls walk, and the upper city wall walk.
-This is rarely explained anywhere else.
+This wasn't explained anywhere before I visited, and I was confused.
+And it's important to know to plan your visit better!

 The lower city wall walk.